Palmer penguins and discrete predictors

 The code is much shorter, because there is less to do in R.

-Both of these gives the same outcome: the posterior predictive distribution.
+Both the R and Stan code gives the same result: The posterior predictive distribution.
 This gives us a straightfoward way to test our model’s performance:

-3. if the data is a really poor match, we know our model has a distorted view of the world.
+3. If the data is a really poor match, we know our model is distorted

 Different groups are different